Ecdosis/Genealogy/README.md

 These resources are identified by their unique docids.
-When using the upload.sh script in the harpur-genealogy example the file name is taken as the docid for each resource, minus the ".json" extension and preceded by the simple-id to represen the genealogy it belongs to.
+When using the upload.sh script in the harpur-genealogy example the file name is taken as the docid for each resource, minus the ".json" extension and preceded by the simple-id to represent the genealogy it belongs to.
 Marriages are identified by the groom's and bride's names written out in full, in lowercase with "_" instead of spaces.
 Persons are identified in the same way but using only the name of the person.
 The names specified in the